 If you end up needing to cancel that flight, any resulting funds will expire within one year from the date you purchased the flight with those funds.

-So, for example, if you purchase a flight with your new fund on August 1, 2020 and then cancel that flight, the newly generated funds will NOW EXPIRE August 1, 2021, one year from that booking date.
+So, for example, if you purchase a flight with your NEW fund on August 1, 2021 and then cancel that flight, the newly generated funds will NOW EXPIRE August 1, 2022, one year from that booking date.

 If there were any funds that you didn’t use to book that flight on August 1, 2020, they would still be available for booking until the September 7, 2022 date.
 Make sense?